Worldseer/test_models/README.md

 - alexnet.py: contains the alexnet backbone network code
 - create_model.py: contains  code for building AxialGO and code for using other backbone network models
 - utils.py: codes for Gene Ontology terms

+## Trained model
+* model/: Contains the parameters of the model trained in the CAFA3 and 2016 datasets.
+Both model parameters provided are trained using the winding style (a), winding matrix size of 40 and embedding dimension of 16 from the paper.